Coronavirus (COVID-19) and Funerals

 All attendees must follow the government advice of maintaining a 2 metre distance.

 The park has re-opened to visitors but please see their website for more information : Westall Park Website

 As part of our planning, we have considered, and will continue to consider, a range of infection control options in line with the latest advice given by Public Health England.
 We are also working with partners, such as local crematoria and burial grounds, to ensure we comply with their coronavirus procedures.

 It goes without saying that if we find ourselves in a position of increased risk to health, or at risk of furthering the spread of coronavirus then we may need to make some hard and possibly uncomfortable decisions.
 But please be assured that we remain committed to caring for you and the people who have died as best as we possibly can during these uncertain times.

-- Spending time with the person who has died- we can now offer this again on a case-by-case basis so if this is important to you please discuss it with us.
+- Spending time with the person who has died- we can offer this on a case-by-case basis so if this is important to you please discuss it with us.
 We may be able to offer a ‘virtual’ viewing service if circumstances prevent you from physically being able to enter our premises.

 - Our team may be wearing additional personal protective equipment (PPE) even when the risk is deemed to be low.